 Copper and silver are indispensable natural resources for the development of global economy.
-During 50 years of company's activity, KGHM has extracted over a billion tonne of mining output and has produced 18 million tonnes of copper.
+During 60 years of company's activity, KGHM has extracted over a billion tonne of mining output and has produced 20 million tonnes of copper.
 Current deposits will suffice for the next 40-50 years of mining activities.
-In 2012, the world has registered the highest growth rate of extraction.

 The copper ore deposit operated by KGHM in Poland dips monoclinally at the depth from a few hundred meters to 1500 meters.
 Copper minerals are hosted by three main lithological rock types: sandstone, shale and dolomite.
 Four base copper sulphides are most common in the ore: chalcocite, bornite, chalcopyrite and covellite.
 The KGHM deposit is considered as a stratabound deposit occurring in sedimentary rocks with varied thickness up to over a dozen meters.
 In the ore sequence many faults are occurred with displacements up to several dozen meters.

 Geological cross section of copper ore deposit in Fore-Sudetic Monocline

 Geological profile of copper ore deposit in Fore-Sudetic Monocline.